-32.13 = Number of upper grade teachers (rounded to nearest tenth)
+32.13 = Number of upper grade teachers

 The sum of these two figures will be the number of teachers allocated to a school.
 When the sum is two-tenths (.2) or more above the whole number, another teacher may be allocated.